hello-robot/stretch_tutorials/stretch_body/tutorial_stretch_chat.md

 </p>

 ## Potential Issues
-- Ocassionally, the model can skip one movement (normally the final ones), like those involving the arm or lift.
+- Occasionally, the model can skip one movement (normally the final ones), like those involving the arm or lift.
 For instance, if you instruct it to move up/down or front/back twice and then return to the starting position, there's a possibility it might execute only one backward movement instead of two.
 Unfortunately, there isn't a real solution to this, however, you can mitigate this type of error by providing more specific instructions.
 - Sometimes the list of actions can appear different, what the code does is to look inside the response text and find the list that starts and ends with the square brackets ‘[]’ and then proceeds to make the movements, but it can occur a case like this:
 ![image](https://github.com/hello-robot/stretch_tutorials/assets/141784078/3ff79191-fbbd-496c-9b21-8e25dcb78a76)